ManojTGN/asciicam-cmd/readme.md

 # AsciiCam CMD

-This C++ program captures frames from your webcam and converts them into ASCII art in real-time.
+This C++ program captures frames from your webcam and converts them into ASCII art in real-time. and it will produce the output ascii art in the command prompt.
 You can customize the output, change cameras, add your own ASCII characters, and more.
 ![Capture](https://github.com/ManojTGN/asciicam-cmd/assets/42494649/d0354fab-4fdb-457d-890d-821ade7be949)

 ## Prerequisites